GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- If all goes well, we would like to incorporate the same workflow into the rest of the screen, but before we do that, we need to set up one more workflow.
+- If all goes well, we would like to incorporate the same workflow into the rest of the screens, but before we do that, we need to set up one more workflow.
 - The workflow is to move to the Pets List screen upon successful sign-up/login.

 Let's Try!! :fire: